jimburton/scrabble/chapters/Chapter2.md

   Left e -> Left e
  ```

 The technical term for this kind of code is "filthy".
-Such deeply
+Such a deeply
-nested and indented code as this is very hard to read, hard to
+nested and indented structure is hard to read, hard to maintain and
-maintain and hard to extend.
-Fortunately, what we can do here is to
+hard to extend.
+Fortunately, what we can do here is to use a monad to
-use a monad to encapsulate the checks for `Left` and `Right`.
-We make
+encapsulate the checks for `Left` and `Right`.
+We make our `Either`
-our `Either` type into a monad, where the monad instance says what to
+type into a monad, where the monad instance says what to do when we
-do when we encounter a `Left` value, and then when we use the
+encounter a `Left` value, and then when we use the monad we can carry
-monad we can carry on as if everything is a `Right` value -- no more
+on as if everything is a `Right` value -- no more case statements.
-case statements.

 We create a new type for arbitrary "evaluations" in the game, called
 `Evaluator`.